 ‘Traveling Man’ — Check out Ozzie’s snazzy editing!
 This has been called ‘the first video clip’.

-‘Hello Mary Lou’ — Perhaps plagiarized by the fine Gene Pitney (who also wrote Bobby Vee’s ‘Rubber Ball‘ and The Crystals’ ‘He’s a Rebel‘ and was the first American champion of The Rolling Stones).
+‘Hello Mary Lou’ — Written by the fine Gene Pitney (who also wrote Bobby Vee’s ‘Rubber Ball‘ and The Crystals’ ‘He’s a Rebel‘ and was the first American champion of The Rolling Stones).
 After “Hello Mary Lou” became a hit, legal action was taken by one Cayet Mangiaracina, who was then listed as a co-writer along with Pitney.
-Mangiaracina became a priest and claimed to give royalties from the song to the Southern Dominican Province near New Orleans, where he served.
+Mangiaracina became a priest and wanted to give royalties from the song to the Southern Dominican Province near New Orleans, where he served.
 Pitney never spoke of Mangiaracina or the lawsuit.

 In 1961, on his 21st birthday, he legally changed his name from ‘Ricky’ to ‘Rick’.
 Few were convinced.

 After a few minor hits, failed marriages, and a very successful run on the oldies circuit, Ricky (sorry, he’ll always be Ricky for me) died when his private plane crashed near De Kalb, Texas, on December 31, 1985.

 Some critics have tried to rehabilitate Ricky’s musical reputation in recent years.
 They’re confusing good will with good music.
 Give a listen to Buddy Holly, his contemporary and stylistic cousin in those years of 1957-59.
 The difference is as great as the distance from Hollywood to Mars.